uce/flink-distroless/README.md

 As noted, we don't bundle optional Flink dependencies found in the vanilla distribution of Flink.
 You have to manually download these dependencies and bundle them with your image.
 Please [download your desired Flink distribution](https://flink.apache.org/downloads.html) in order to extract your required optional dependencies, such as `FileSystem` implementations (e.g. [S3](https://aws.amazon.com/s3/)) or a particular metrics reporter (e.g. [Prometheus](https://prometheus.io)).

-You can run the following command to just dowload the dependencies in `opt` from a Flink release:
+You can run the following command to only dowload the dependencies in `opt` from a Flink release:

 ```bash
 FLINK_VERSION=1.8.0